ANTITANK GUNS PART 2:

 • Suojeluskunta HQ personnel school: 1 gun

-• German 50-mm at-gun worked well in Finnish hands and short shooting distances Finnish terrain typically offered reduced the problems with most heavily armoured tanks.
-When delivered it was the most powerful and only antitank gun in Finnish use capable of reliably destroying T-34 tanks, so in late June of 1944 the Finns still expressed to be willing to get these guns delivered instead of heavier 75-mm antitank guns.
-However, reading battle reports makes clear that killing T-34/85 tanks with was not exactly easy with 50-mm gun, it practically always demanded a position in side of the tanks and close range to succeed.
-PstK/38 was the first antitank gun in Finnish inventory that was too heavy for few men to effectively push it around, in situations in which gun positions were about to be overrun by Soviet infantry this made taking the gun with the retreating crew quite problematic.
-So when compared to small number of these guns in use of Finnish Army to begin with the number lost in battle during summer of 1944 was very high and only 15 guns survived the war.
+• German 50-mm at-gun worked well in Finnish hands and short shooting distances typically offered by Finnish terrain made them relatively effective even against most heavily armoured tanks.
+When delivered it was the only antitank gun in Finnish use capable of reliably destroying T-34 tanks, so in late June of 1944 the Finns still expressed to be willing to get these guns delivered instead of heavier 75-mm antitank guns.
+However, reading battle reports makes clear that knocking out T-34/85 tanks with this gun was not exactly easy.
+Knocking out Soviet T-34 practically always demanded a positition, that allowed shooting from side of the tank and close range to succeed.
+PstK/38 was the first antitank gun in Finnish inventory that was too heavy for gun crew of few men to effectively push it around, so in situations in which gun positions were about to be overrun by Soviet infantry this made taking the gun with the retreating crew quite problematic.
+While arranged in travel-mode 50 PstK/38 weight 886 kilograms and Finnish Army was operating the gun with gun crew of 11 men (plus two drivers for motor vehicles).
+Unlike lighter guns this antitank-gun had also been designed for motorized towing only, hence it could not be towed with horse(s).
+Considering small number of these guns in use of Finnish Army to begin with, the number of 50 PstK/38 lost in battle during summer of 1944 was very high with only 15 guns surviving the war.
 The small number of surviving guns may have been a factor for these guns being removed from antitank-weaponry in use of Finnish military already that same year.
-After WW2 they were warehoused until being declared obsolete in 1986.
-In late 1980's three guns were sold to collectors and the rest given to museums.
+After World War 2 they were mothballed, but not declared obsolete until year 1986.
+In late 1980's three guns were sold to collectors and the rest transferred to museums.
+Since then some of the guns have ended up to foreign museums and collections.

 Losses of 50 PstK/38 antitank-guns during period 9th of June - 7th of July 1944: